davider0/simcenter/README.md

 # WIP TRADING 212 API AUTOMATION
-will update this readme when the project is ready to use
+will update this readme when the project is ready to use, please be patient

 ## React + Vite